Peggy Liu

 Profile: Peggy Liu

 Peggy Liu, Chairperson and Co-founder of JUCCCE, is an internationally recognized expert on China's energy landscape.
 JUCCCE is a non-profit organization dedicated to changing the way China creates and uses energy, because a green China is the key to a healthy world.
 JUCCCE is well-known for its effectiveness in carrying out system changing programs and for fostering international collaboration with China.
+She is also an executive advisor to Marks & Spencer on sustainable retailing, a member of the World Economic Forum‘s Global Agenda Council on Sustainable Consumption 2012, an advisor to the Katerva Challenge for innovative climate change solutions.

 She served as a member of the World Economic Forum‘s Global Agenda Council on New Energy Architecture 2011, and an energy adviser to the Clinton Global Initiative in 2008.